 There are exceptions made for dog breeders who have proper registration and hunters who have a valid hunting license and use their dog for hunting.
 In addition, dogs that are medically certified by their veterinarian as being too old or health compromised may receive the $20 rate by providing certification with their application to the Auditor's Office.

-Licenses are available online at www.mcohio.org/dogs, at Montgomery County Auditor Karl Keith’s Office, the Animal Resource Center and numerous outposts.
+Licenses are available online at www.mcohio.org/dogs, at Montgomery County Auditor Karl Keith’s Office, the Animal Resource Center, various Kroger locations, and numerous outposts.
 Call 937-225-4314 for more information.

 Dog license sales are the Animal Resource Center’s major source of funding.
 Proceeds from license sales ensure that the Animal Resource Center can care for stray and lost animals, spay and neuter every animal that leaves the center as an adopted pet and provide animal control services throughout the County.